Project

 Actions #12

-Updated by jrabbit over 16 years ago
+Updated by jrabbit almost 17 years ago

 I don't think blocking the backend for shared hosting is an ideal solution either, as it means you start having to grow your fastcgi thread pools to cater for slow clients, and therefore have to run so many that if get a lot of hits from fast clients quickly, you can overwhelm the server.
 At the moment, the size of the fastcgi pool acts as a nice brake to queue up requests, and only process a limited number in parallel ensuring the machine runs smoothly.